DucManhPhan/DucManhPhan.github.io/_posts/2018-12-15-Learn-Batch-programming-part-1.md

 with:
-  *item* : a text string or environment variable, substring (%var:~n, m%), search syntax.
+  * item : a text string or environment variable, substring (%var:~n, m%), search syntax.

-  *filename* : a file to test || a wildcard pattern.
+  * filename : a file to test || a wildcard pattern.

-   "/I" : case Insensitive string comparison.
+  * /I : case Insensitive string comparison.

-   compareop : EQU, NEQ, LSS, LEQ,  GTR, GEQ.
+  * compareop : EQU, NEQ, LSS, LEQ,  GTR, GEQ.

-   "==" : perform command if the two strings are equal.
+  * == : perform command if the two strings are equal.

 Ex: Check whether folder is empty or not.